kestra-io/docs/docs/administrator-guide/configuration/databases/README.md

 ### `kestra.jdbc.cleaner`

-Kestra cleans the `queues` table periodically to avoid infinite grow.
+Kestra cleans the `queues` table periodically to avoid infinite growth.
 You can control how often you want this cleaning to happen, and how long messages should be kept in the `queues` table .

 Here is the default configuration: